-Please note our practices will be closed on Monday 26th August 2024 for the bank holiday
+Please note our GP practices will be closed on December 25th and 26th 2024 for Christmas Day and Boxing Day

 Every year we report our gender pay gap, which shows the difference between the average earnings of men and women.